mrebuffet/mrebuffet/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on the OnePlace Solutions product suite
+- 🌱 I’m currently learning about Docker and Kubernetes
+- 👯 I’m looking to collaborate on [SharePoint Pattern & Practises](https://pnp.github.io/) and especially [PnPJS](https://github.com/pnp/pnpjs/)
+- 💬 Ask me about Office 365 Development
+- 📫 How to reach me: [@rebuf](https://twitter.com/rebuf)

 <!--
 **mrebuffet/mrebuffet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.